Clarkson-Accountability-Transparency/gBiasRoadblocks/Shamela/README.md

 ## Running All Scripts:

 You can run all the bash scripts using the `Makefile` command: `make`.
 We recommend you to run it inside a `screen` or `tmux` session because the execution will take a while.
 The `make` command will cleanup the unnecessary directories and files by the end of the execution.
-To run `Makefile` commands separately or run bash scripts directly, you need to follow the following order of executing the commands.
+To run `Makefile` commands separately or run bash scripts and commands directly, you need to follow the following order of executing the commands.

 #### 1. Installing Requirements: